AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 ## Deferred Total Calculation

-The _Deferred Total Calculation_ module optimizes the checkout process by deferring the total calculation until it is requested for the shopping cart or during final checkout steps.
+The _Deferred Total Calculation_ module optimizes the checkout process by deferring the total calculation until it is requested for the shopping cart or during the final checkout steps.
 When enabled, only the subtotal calculates as a customer adds products to the shopping cart.

 Deferred Total Calculation is **disabled** by default.
 Use the command-line interface to enable these features, or edit the `app/etc/env.php` file according to the corresponding README files defined in the [_Module Reference Guide_](https://developer.adobe.com/commerce/php/module-reference/).